mercure-imaging/mercure/docs/quickstart.rst

 .. note:: The prostate segmentation model used here has been developed for demonstration purpose only.
 It does not provide state-of-the-art segmentation performance.

 * Log into the mercure web interface running at 127.0.0.1:8000 (username = admin, initial password = router).
-* Go to the Targets page and click "Add New".
+* Go to the Settings > Targets page and click "Add".
 Enter "Orthanc" as name for the target.
 Select DICOM as target type and enter the following connection parameters: Host/IP = 127.0.0.1, IP = 4242, AET Target = orthanc, AET Source = mercure.
 Click "Save".
 * Test that mercure can talk to Orthanc by clicking on the entry "Orthanc" in the target list and clicking "Test".
 Both the Ping and C-Echo test should show a green check mark.
-* Go to the Modules page and click "Install Module".
+* Go to the Settings > Modules page and click "Add".
 Enter "ProstateSegmentation" as name.
 For the Docker tag, enter "mercureimaging/mercure-exampleinference", which is the name under which the demo prostate segmentation model has been published on  `Docker Hub <https://hub.docker.com/r/mercureimaging/mercure-exampleinference>`_.
-* Go to the Rules page and click "Add New".
+* Go to the Settings > Rules page and click "Add".
 Enter "ProstateSegmentation" as name and click "Create" to get to the Edit Rule page.
 For the Selection Rule, enter "True" (thus, any received DICOM series will activate this rule).
 Under Action, select "Processing & Routing".
-Go to the Processing tab and select the Module "ProstateSegmentation".
+Go to the Processing tab.
+Select and add the module "ProstateSegmentation" using the control on the right side.
 Check "Retain Input Images" under Data Flow.
 Go to the Routing page and select the Target "Orthanc".
 Then click "Save".
 * You are now ready to test the configured processing rule by sending cases to the mercure server.
 The segmentation model expects T1-weighted post-contrast MRI images with square size.
 If you don't have such images, visit the `GitHub page of the mercure-exampleinference module <https://github.com/mercure-imaging/mercure-exampleinference>`_ and go through the steps under "Sample Data", which will download a few publicly available datasets.
 * You can send cases to mercure using the "dcmsend" utility from the Offis DCMTK open-source package.
 If you don't have it installed, you can download it  `here <https://dicom.offis.de/download/dcmtk/dcmtk366/bin/>`_.
 * On your host computer, open a command shell and go to a folder with a test case.
 Send the images to mercure with the command |subst3|.